Dhevansoora: Plot

 On the other hand, Police found a man named Mohammed Shiyam, who is believed to be Shiyadha's murderer.
 On interrogation, Shiyam revealed that Shiyadha is his wife and that they both got married in Sri Lanka.
-Shiyam decided to marry Siyadha after his first wife betrayed him.
-But Siyadha's parent was against this marriage.
+Shiyam decided to marry Shiyadha after his first wife betrayed him.
+But Shiyadha's parent was against this marriage.
 This happened to be the story Shiyan told the police.
 But still, police gave Shiyam a chance to defend himself.
 He revealed that one day when they ordered food and Shiyan was the delivery boy as the previous delivery boy was sick.
 Shiyan and Shiyadha bond together as they both share the same interest and Shiyan fell in love with her.
 Shiyam and Shiyadha left to Sri Lanka for their marriage and left Shiyan to take care of the house.
-When they returned to the Maldives Shiyadha revealed that Shiyan had made up a story that he and Shiyadha are married, and Shiyadha confronted Shiyan about this.
+When they returned to Maldives Shiyadha revealed that Shiyan had made up a story that he and Shiyadha are married, and Shiyadha confronted Shiyan about this.
 That night, Shiyadha ordered food while Shiyam went to drink water and was attacked.
 When he gained consciousness he found Shiyan near Shiyadha's dead body telling him to run for his life.

 The police find Shiyam's story logical and decided to put both Shiyan and Shiyam in one cell.
 In the cell Shiyan attacked Shiyam where as Shiyam begs him to tell the truth.
-The police tracked the actual delivery boy who told the police that Shiyan is a psycho who always acts very weird and talks to himself.
+The police tracked the actual delivery boy Vafir who told the police that Shiyan is a psycho who always acts very weird and talks to himself.
 He even revealed that Shiyan killed Shiyadha.
 Shiyan is proven guilty and Shiyam has been set free.
-On the other hand the police found a ID card with belongs to Hassan Shiyam who is none other than Shiyan himself.
+On the other hand, the police found an ID card with belongs to Hassan Shiyam who is none other than Shiyan himself.
 So the police realised that Shiyan has Multiple Personality Disorder which made him assume other personalities than his own.
 This is due to the trauma he had experienced in his childhood.
-Police brought Shiyam's mother hoping that he would confess his crime, but he only confess of not being able to help his mother and didn't tell anything about Shiyadha's murder.
+Police brought Shiyam's mother, Shiyana hoping that he would confess his crime, but he only confess of not being able to help his mother and didn't tell anything about Shiyadha's murder.
 This made the police realise that Shiyam was not the culprit.

-In an order to reveal the truth about Shiyadha's murder the police tried to force Shiyam' personality to overtake Shiyan's personality.
+In an order to reveal the truth about Shiyadha's murder the police tried to force Shiyam's personality to overtake Shiyan's personality.
 Shiyam revealed that it was Vafir who killed Shiyadha.
-Vafir was the actual delivery boy who gave Shiyan to deliver the food as he wasn't well that day.
 Vafir accepts his crime and Shiyan is set free.

-In the ending scene Shiyama tells Shiyan that she will alway remain as his shadow and will never leave him no matter what.
+In the ending scene Shiyama tells Shiyan that she will always remain as his shadow and will never leave him no matter what.